-I have a lot of guitars and actually play them all, and also use a Peterson HD strobe tuner for tuning and setting intonation.
-Also, it is not as I would expect, the more expensive ones sounding great and the cheaper ones with poor sounding A chord.
+“I’ve noticed that playing an open A chord on some guitars sounds right, while on others it sounds slightly out of tune.
+I have a lot of guitars and actually play them all, and use a Peterson HD strobe tuner for tuning and setting intonation.
+Also, it’s not as I would expect: the more expensive ones sounding great and the cheaper ones with poor sounding A chord.
 I do keep the action low and strings fairly new.”

 Whenever you’ve got intonation set properly but one or two lower-position guitar chords sound out-of-tune, it’s almost always a nut issue:

 - The nut may be too high, which makes the action higher than it should be at the nut.
-So, when you press the strings down the notes are literally pulled sharp due to the extra amount the string has to stretch.
-Or…
+So, when you press the strings down the notes are literally pulled sharp due to the extra distance the string has to stretch (much like bending a note)

 Usually, this is more noticeable with certain chords.
 Open D and A chords are the usual suspects, but other chords can stick out as well, depending on the guitar and how bad the nut is.

 These issues can be fixed by deepening and/or reshaping the individual string slots a bit.
 However, simply filing them deeper isn’t enough–there’s some skill involved in doing it right so that strings don’t buzz or bind in the slots.
 So, it’s best left to a pro unless you’re willing to learn the technique so you can (properly) do it yourself.
 It IS a necessary skill if you want to do your own guitar setups.
 However, don’t do your very first nut job on an expensive guitar.
 Always practice on a cheap guitar or junk neck (which you can find all over ebay) first.